jssql1234/docs-sqlacc/docs/usage/gst-and-sst/sst.md

     - any person who is **outside Malaysia operating an online platform** for buying and selling goods
     - providing services (whether or not such person provides any digital services) who makes transactions for provision of digital services **on behalf of any person**

-2. Threshold exceed RM500,000 (historical or future 12 months)
+2. Threshold exceeds RM500,000 (historical or future 12 months)

    **Accounting Basis**